Mayurji/Sentence-Classification-Using-Pytorch/README.md

     * First, sequence of words from first word and last word, it has its parameters like hidden and cell units.
     * Second, sequence of words from last word and first word, it has parameters like hidden and cell units.
   * The prediction happens on the output of both hidden units. f(h_f_t, h_b_t), forward(f) and backward(b).

+### CNN Pointers
+  * CNN architecture is widely used for Image classification.
+  * We are leveraging the filter/kernel mechanism from CNN for feature extraction.
+  * For Images, the channel of the images acts as first dimension, its value is 3 for color images.
+Since text is 1D, we have 1 channel.
+  * Here, we use filter based on n-gram i.e. for extracting key bi-grams, we use 1x2 dimension.
+1 represents text dimension.

 ### Learning Curve